Egypt dims lights to boost foreign reserves

 Capital Economics said, however, that investment pledges worth $22 billion from Gulf countries will “go some way to alleviating external financing concerns”.

-Among Egypt’s slate of measures to preserve foreign currency was a decision to let the pound slip 17 percent against the greenback in March.
+Among Egypt’s slate of measures to preserve foreign currency was a decision to let the pound slip 17 percent against the greenback in March.—AFP

-The government said electricity rationing seeks to achieve “an additional surplus – at an average of 15 percent of the natural gas pumped to power stations – that can be exported and bring in hard currency.”

-Among the measures to conserve energy were “reducing lighting in streets and public squares.”

 Comments